wizfury/PNEUMONIA-DETECTION-USING-MOBILENETV2/README.md

 PNEUMONIA DETECTION USING MOBILENETV2 | Python, Tensorflow, Keras, MobileNetV2, CNN, Deep learning

-• Enhanced a technique for pneumonia detection, achieving a reliable 91% accuracy in identifying pneumonia cases and an impressive 90% precision for recognizing normal cases
+• Enhanced the technique for pneumonia detection, achieving a reliable 91% accuracy in identifying pneumonia cases and an impressive 90% precision for recognizing normal cases

 • Effectively addressed the dataset’s class imbalance, by combining an ensemble approach with under-sampling,